 5. Art of Node

 Just as the previous one, “Art of Node” is a free guide for Node.js beginners.
-It’s published on Github and shows basics for delving into Node.js as a new programming language.
+It’s published on GitHub and shows the basics for delving into Node.js as a new programming language.
 Still, some knowledge of Javascript and git will be helpful.

 6. Node.js design patterns

-Every mature developer knows how important for application development is the knowledge of design patterns.
-This is one of the best Node.js books about that can help you to “design and implement a series of server-side Javascript patterns” and gain a sufficient knowledge for applying them in your work.
+Every mature developer knows how important application development is to have knowledge of design patterns.
+This is one of the best Node.js books that can help you to “design and implement a series of server-side Javascript patterns” and gain sufficient knowledge for applying them in your work.

 7. What You Need To Know About Node.js

-This is a pdf e-book that is focused on teaching the main aspects of Node.js in a minimal amount of time.
-First, you will get oriented in the language syntax, then learn how frameworks work, and explore Node.js ecosystem with all important references.
+This is a PDF e-book that is focused on teaching the main aspects of Node.js in a minimal amount of time.
+First, you will get oriented in the language syntax, then learn how frameworks work, and explore the Node.js ecosystem with all important references.

 8. Mastering Node.js